 When the road ends at a carpark by the Aguçadoura Beach, the boardwalk begins again, winds around a bit, then walks straight on for about another 1.5 kilometers and past this windmill, pictured below.

-This brand-new boardwalk system then continues for about 2.5 kilometers more, walking with the Estela Golf Course on your left and with farmland and greenhouses on your right.
-When the boardwalk system ends at about 15 kilometers, turn left onto a narrow paved road.
-After only a few meters, leave the road for another short boardwalk, ending on a nice farmers dirt lane.
+When the boardwalk system ends at about 15 kilometers into the day, turn left onto a narrow paved road.
+After only a few meters, leave the road for another short boardwalk, pictured below.

+This short section ends on a nice farmers dirt lane.
 Only after a few meters on the dirt lane, you come to this intersection, below, with a windmill off in the distance to your left.
 Follow the yellow arrow on the rock, to the right and onto a cobblestone road.

 The windmill, in the distance, above, shown closer-up, below.
 We did not walk by this one.